Skip to main content

 Explanation of ACME parameters used by DigiCert®:

-Select Add to save the custom automation script details in Trust Lifecycle Manager.
+4. Select Add and verify script to verify the script in Trust Lifecycle Manager.
+Once verified, the script is available for assignment.

-To complete the custom automation configuration, assign the script to any DigiCert agents that will coordinate certificate lifecycle automation events for the custom application:
+To complete the custom automation configuration, assign the script to any DigiCert agents that will manage certificates for the custom application:

-From the Trust Lifecycle Manager main menu, select Discovery & automation tools > Agents.
+1. From the Trust Lifecycle Manager menu, go to Discovery & automation tools > Agents.

-Locate the local DigiCert agents on the systems where the custom application is running.
-Select each agent by name to view the details for it.
+2. Select the agent by name to view the details for it.

-Select the pencil (edit) icon on the right of the agent details page to update the agent configuration.
+3. On the details page, select the pencil icon on the right to edit the agent configuration.

-Select the Update button at bottom to save your changes.
+5. Select the Update button at the bottom to save your changes.

 What's next